 - Stroll along the Great Wall of China, but make sure you take the most exciting ride down

-- Cycle right around the Old City of Xi’an on the ancient city wall
+- Cycle all the way around the Old City of Xi’an on the ancient city wall

-- Be prepared for the horror of Spicy Hot Pot
+- Don’t fall for the horror of Spicy Hot Pot